 Abstract: This paper presents the findings from a study designed to explore whether predictive analytics and machine learning could improve the accuracy and utility of the child welfare risk assessment instrument used in Broward County (Ft.
 Lauderdale, Florida).
-The findings from this study indicate that, indeed, predictive analytics and machine learning would significantly improve the accuracy and utility of the child welfare risk assessment instrument being used.
-If the predictive analytic and machine learning algorithms developed in this study would be deployed, there would be improved accuracy in identifying low, moderate and high-risk cases, better matching between the needs of children and families and available services and improved child and family outcomes.
+This study's findings indicate that predictive analytics and machine learning would significantly improve the accuracy and utility of the child welfare risk assessment instrument being used.
+If the predictive analytic and machine learning algorithms developed in this study were deployed, there would be improved accuracy in identifying low, moderate, and high-risk cases, better matching between the needs of children and families and available services, and improved child and family outcomes.

-• Packard.
-T. (2016).
-SACHS Literature Review: Predictive Analytics in Human Services.
-Academy for Professional Excellence-Southern Area Consortium of Human Services.

-Abstract: Defines predictive analytics (PA) and predictive risk modeling (PRM) and their recent attention in human service agencies.
-The report reviews several PA and PRM models, including those of Deloitte Consulting, the Public Consulting Group, the Case Commons Casebook model, and cutting-edge work in New Zealand.

-• Russell, J. (2015).
+- Packard, T. (2016), SACHS Literature Review: Predictive Analytics in Human Services.
+Academy for Professional Excellence-Southern Area Consortium of Human Services. - Abstract: Defines predictive analytics (PA) and predictive risk modeling (PRM) and their recent attention in human service agencies.
+The report reviews several PA and PRM models, including those of Deloitte Consulting, the Public Consulting Group, the Case Commons Casebook model, and cutting-edge work in New Zealand. - Russell, J. (2015).
 Predictive analytics and child protection: Constraints and opportunities.
 Child Abuse & Neglect, 46 (192-189).

-Abstract: Considers how predictive analytics might inform, assist, and improve decision-making in child protection.
+Abstract: Considers how predictive analytics might inform, assist, and improve decisionmaking in child protection.
 Predictive analytics represents recent increases in data quantity and data diversity, along with advances in computing technology.
-While the use of data and statistical modeling is not new to child protection decision-making, its use in child protection is experiencing growth, and efforts to leverage predictive analytics for better decision-making in child protection are increasing.
-Past experiences, constraints and opportunities are reviewed.
+While data and statistical modeling are not new to child protection decision-making, their use in child protection is experiencing growth, and efforts to leverage predictive analytics for better decision-making in child protection are increasing.
+Past experiences, constraints, and opportunities are reviewed.
 For predictive analytics to make the most impact on child protection practice and outcomes, it must embrace established criteria of validity, equity, reliability, and usefulness.

-• Putnam-Hornstein, E., & Needell, B. (2011).
+Putnam-Hornstein, E., & Needell, B. (2011).
 Predictors of child protective service contact between birth and age five: An examination of California's 2002 birth cohort.
 Children and Youth Services Review, 33(8), 1337-1344.